Jennifer Rubin (actress)

+Early life, family and education

+Rubin was born on April 3, 1962.
+She was raised in Phoenix, Arizona and spent extended time in an incubator in the hospital's neonatal unit.
+Her father was a pharmacist, and by age 21, her mother had four children.
+Jennifer's parents divorced when she was very young, and her mother remarried during her childhood.
+She has a brother and sisters; one of the sisters has multiple sclerosis.
+She has spoken of having learning disabilities, including mild autism.
+She was a competitive swimmer as a youth.

+Rubin graduated from Thunderbird High School.
+Following her longtime boyfriend, she attended the University of Arizona, nearly failing her classes, where she entered a modeling competition on the university's campus.

 Career

-Rubin was born on 3 April 1962.
-She was raised in Phoenix, Arizona.
-After graduating from high school, she attended the University of Arizona, where she entered a modeling competition on the university's campus.
-Rubin dropped out of college and relocated to New York City to pursue modeling full-time.
-After beginning her modeling career, Rubin was named the Ford International Model of the Year in 1984.
-She was the original model for Calvin Klein Obsession ads and also modeled in Vogue.
+Rubin abandoned college, relocating to New York City to pursue modeling full-time, signing with the Ford Modeling Agency.
+In 1984, she was named the Ford International Model of the Year.
+She also signed with Wilhelmina Models.
+She was the original model for Calvin Klein Obsession ads.
+Beyond New York, she modeled in Paris, was in cosmetics campaigns in Japan and the Philippines, and was featured in photographs in Harper's Bazaar and Vogue.

-Rubin's first acting role was as Taryn White in the 1987 fantasy horror film A Nightmare on Elm Street 3: Dream Warriors.
-The film earned over $44 million at the American box office.
-Rubin later guest starred on an episode of the television series The Twilight Zone as Amy Hawkline.
-In 1988, Rubin starred in the horror film Bad Dreams, the drama film Permanent Record, and the coming of age film Blueberry Hill.
+Following Phoebe Cates' transition from modeling to acting, Rubin decided to pursue roles.
+Her first major acting role was as Taryn White in the 1987 fantasy horror film A Nightmare on Elm Street 3: Dream Warriors, which earned over $44 million at the American box office.
+She later guest starred on an episode of the television series The Twilight Zone as Amy Hawkline.
+In 1988, Rubin starred in the horror film Bad Dreams, the drama film Permanent Record and the coming of age film Blueberry Hill.
 The following year, Rubin portrayed Claire in an episode of the television series Miami Vice.
 In 1990, Rubin starred in the comedy film Too Much Sun.

 In 1991, she portrayed socialite Edie Sedgwick in Oliver Stone's biopic The Doors.
 In preparing for the role, Rubin met with Bob Dylan, who had had a relationship with Sedgwick.
-The same year, Rubin starred in the crime drama Delusion, and the television film Drop Dead Gorgeous.

-In 1992, Rubin starred in the drama A Woman, Her Men, and Her Futon and the television film The Fear Inside.
-The same year, she guest starred on Tales from the Crypt.
+The same year, Rubin starred in the crime drama Delusion and the television film Drop Dead Gorgeous.
+The following year, Rubin starred in the drama A Woman, Her Men, and Her Futon and the television film The Fear Inside, and she guest-starred on Tales from the Crypt.
 In 1993, Rubin portrayed Amy Maddik in the thriller The Crush opposite Alicia Silverstone and Cary Elwes, and she starred in Bitter Harvest and the television film Full Eclipse.
 In 1994, Rubin was cast in the films Saints and Sinners, Gospel According to Harry, Playmaker, Red Scorpion 2, and Stranger by Night.
 The same year, Rubin starred alongside Dana Ashbrook and Quentin Tarantino in the short film The Coriolis Effect.
 In 1995, Rubin starred in the horror film Screamers and the drama film Deceptions II: Edge of Deception.